cll123456/circleci-docs/jekyll/_cci2/webhooks.md

 ### Trigger parameters
 {: #trigger-parameters}

-Data associated to the trigger.
+Data associated to the pipeline.
 Present for pipelines associated to providers other than Github or Bitbucket.
 See [VCS](#vcs) below for Github and Bitbucket

 | Field      | Always present? | Description                                                          |
 |------------|-----------------|----------------------------------------------------------------------|